 Learning the Sales Game

-Then there’s the deal with my university.
-Aaron, a representative from UTS Careers, approached me at a booth at the university Careers Fair while I was begging for new signups, trying to compete with a startup next to us that were giving out free donuts.
+About a month later, a representative from UTS Careers approached me at a booth at the university Careers Fair, trying to compete with a startup next to us that were giving out free donuts.
 “If you can tell a student why they didn’t get a job based on insights and data analytics” he asked, “does that mean the university could find out why their students aren’t getting jobs?”

-The thought hadn’t crossed my mind at all, but it was a fantastic idea that solved our monetisation issues.
+The thought hadn’t crossed my mind at all, but it was a fantastic idea that might solve our monetisation issues.
 In hindsight, I realise I’d grown up with an entrepreneurial mindset that was extremely limited and narrow.
-I told Aaron that we were working on something for him already… then I went home and started building the platform.
+I told him that we were working on something for him already… then I went home and started building the platform.

 After a couple of weeks, the result were pretty impressive.
 A platform for the university’s Careers Centre to measure their student’s success in applying for jobs on a massive scale.
 Using data analytics to isolate cohorts of students that are having real trouble applying for jobs (frequent rejections) and proactively helping them to engage with the Careers Centre.

-The deal ultimately fell through.
-The university paid for a trial that ran successfully but after long periods with lack of communication and difficulty getting sign-off from middle-management, I decided to pull back on the project and focus my efforts on something else.
-Regardless, having to convince every student in the university to apply through a single platform, using a single method… it doesn’t really work in the real world.
+After long periods with lack of communication and difficulty getting sign-off from middle-management, I decided to pull back on the project and focus my efforts on something else.
+Besides, having to convince every student in the university to apply through a single platform, using a single method… it doesn’t really work in the real world.
 Turns out that someone saying “I can see people using this” is not remotely close to “I would use this”.

 Basically, it doesn’t work because we didn’t have job seekers and employers on the same platform.
 I considered it, but it’d just be a low-rate copy of an existing service like CareerOne or Indeed.
 And the reason I started this in the first place is because those services didn’t offer something as unique as what I had.
 If I was going to produce a platform, it had to be different.